-- 12.9 Past change specific to this area includes: - 20th century quarrying of sand. - Planting of coniferous species in woodlands during the inter-war and post-war periods. - Recent suburban development and urban fringe land uses on the edges of Ditchling, which have encroached into its rural setting. - I2.10 As a result of the area's designation as an AONB and, if confirmed, the future designation of the area as National Park, there is unlikely to be further extensive built development or quarrying.
+- 12.9 Past change specific to this area includes: - 20th century quarrying of sand. - Planting of coniferous species in woodlands during the inter-war and post-war periods. - Recent suburban development and urban fringe land uses on the edges of Ditchling, which have encroached into its rural setting. - 12.10 As a result of the area's designation as an AONB and the final designation of the area as National Park, there is unlikely to be further extensive built development or quarrying.
 Future restoration of conifer plantations on ancient woodlands to native species is a potential positive change.